Understanding the Relationship Between Heart Disease and Cancer Treatment

 Recognized Center of Excellence

-The International Cardio-Oncology recognizes Duke's cardio-oncology program as a Center of Excellence.
+The International Cardio-Oncology Society recognizes Duke's cardio-oncology program as one of the world’s few gold-status Global Centers of Excellence.
 The designation is given to programs that supply an exceptionally high concentration of expertise, resources, and associated care in a comprehensive, interdisciplinary fashion to achieve the best possible patient outcomes.
+The International Cardio-Oncology Society is the largest international organization for health care providers dedicated to cardiovascular care in cancer patients.